PrairieLearn/PrairieLearn/doc/faq.md

 ## My changes to a test don't show up

-There are several actions needed to activate changes to tests while in development mode on your local computer:
+There are a couple actions needed to activate changes to tests while in development mode on your local computer:

 1. Make sure the test changes are really saved to disk in the course directory that PrairieLearn is using.

-1. Reload the server (Ctrl-C in the server window, then re-run `node server`).
+1. Reload the server by clicking the 'Reload' button in the header.
+(Note that this will reset all test data for the current user.)

-1. Reload the PrairieLearn webpage in your browser.

-1. If this is an "exam"-style test, then you need to "reset" the test to force PrairieLearn to re-randomize the test instance (click "Reset" on the test "Admin" page).
-See [Writing tests](writingTests.md) for details.

 On the production server you only need to sync the new test code (on the "Sync" page).
 If you want existing test instances to be updated with the new code then you will need to reset the test (**but this will remove all existing progress by students on that test**).